-"I was amazed at how many adored Brother Maeser," explains Dr. Richards.
-"One non-LDS student, who later became a judge, was quoted as saying that the person who affected his life most, other than his father, was Karl G. Maeser.
+"I was amazed at how many adored Brother Maeser," explains Professor Richards.
+"One non-Latter-day Saint student, who later became a judge, was quoted as saying that the person who affected his life most, other than his father, was Karl G. Maeser.
 Maeser was a remarkable person."

 As an educator, Maeser was famous for his "sayings".
 On November 9, 1900, Karl G. Maeser visited Maeser Elementary located in Provo at 150 South 500 East and, in his beautiful penmanship wrote four of his insightful sayings on the era's form of a chalkboard.
 Maeser died three months later.

 The four sayings, which are listed below, capture Maeser's wisdom, dedication to learning, and devotion to God.

 The fear of the Lord is the beginning of wisdom.

 This life is one great object lesson to practice on the principles of immortality and eternal life.

 Let naught that is unholy ever enter here.